hellofresh/kangal/CONTRIBUTING.md

 - Describe the behavior you expect.

 #### Issue decision
-As a maintainers, we try to avoid introducing unnecessary complexity to the project codebase.
+As the maintainers, we are willing to accept issues that would:

+- Address bugs and security vulnerabilities, improve design and performance
+- Fulfil internal business needs
-We would like to see the strong use cases from the community and our internal users, to make sure that newly implemented features will be utilized.
+- Fulfil strong use cases from the community

+We try to avoid introducing unnecessary complexity to the project codebase and want to make sure that newly implemented features will be utilized.

+In case of a dissent we reserve the right to have the final decision based on our project priorities.

 ### Create a PR
 Important: **Please wait for the reply of the maintaining team, before creating a PR.**